Addressing Food Security Globally and Locally

 Planning your food security forum

 Using what you’ve learned, you are ready to begin planning your food security forum.
-You will begin by identifying three panelists to participate in a conversation about food security.
+You will begin by identifying four panelists to participate in a conversation about food security.
 Remember that you want diverse perspectives on the issue, as well as a local and global expertise.

 For a local perspective, you might consider inviting someone who...